DexterDSilva/f1car-styletransfer/README.md

 https://colab.research.google.com/drive/18XPdEDVYdr_ODAvW0DrWRCRC25tvTuCE

 The names of some of the input output files might have changed slightly.
 So please be careful.
-The dog image has been added to be used as a refrence to make sure hyperparameters are good.
+The dog image has been added to be used as a reference to make sure hyperparameters are good.

+Trained on Google Colab.
+As a result the '/content/drive/My Drive/ is used to link to the GDrive

 I found the tf1 approach to be quicker and more robust.